zer2/fantasy-basketball-optimizer/about/turnovers.md

 Punting or soft-punting turnovers is about as beneficial as punting other categories.
 With this evidence, there is no reason to treat it differently.

 It should be noted that this test does not cover the third argument because all player statistics are known beforehand.
 There remains the possibility that in a real league, with some uncertainty about how players are going to perform, the best-positioned drafters will have a significant advantage in general.
+If the heuristic of section 3 is wrong or misleading, perhaps turnovers become significantly less important in that case

 ## 5. Conclusion